jacobweiss2305/ml-ops/README.md

 An open-source recipe for running production ML workloads.

-Head over the the GCP folder for getting started instructions.
+Head over to the GCP folder for getting started instructions.